 Headaches: Dehydration caused by urinating more often may trigger headaches too.
 It’s a vicious cycle.

 What causes high blood sugar (hyperglycemia)?

-There are many causes of high blood sugar, some of which include:
+There are many causes of blood sugar to spike, some of which include:

 - Not taking enough insulin for the carbohydrates you eat